Aboudjem/ERC-3643/README.md

 ## Thanks

 Many thanks to my former colleagues at @TokenySolutions for their exceptional work in developing the original T-Rex standard.
-My Raptor project is a personal endeavor, a way for me to revisit this impressive work, simplify it, and make it more accessible for everyone
+My Raptor project is a personal endeavor, a way for me to revisit this impressive work, simplify it, and make it easier to understand.

 ## Keywords